ripped-rooster/Terraform-Associate-Notes/README.md

   - Private Terraform module registry.
   - Features like cost estimation and Sentinel integration.
   - To use the standard CLI tools to execute runs in Terraform Cloud, use either a user token or a team token for command-line Terraform actions
+  - Terraform Cloud allows you to set and enforce restrictions that prohibit infrastructure deployments on specific days of the week.

   - Organization API tokens are not recommended as an all-purpose interface to Terraform Cloud.
   - When using the VCS-driven workflow for Terraform Cloud, you DO NOT need to define the cloud block in your configuration.